 The music triggered rich emotional responses from the writers.
 The performance continues this game of associations, layering text and music, creating a dreamscape where sound begets memory, evokes music, and evolves into theatre.

-Heard this and thought of you was released by ABC Classics, and soon after, ABC Radio National released a series based on the letters and music.
+Heard this and thought of you was released by ABC Classics as a CD, and soon after, ABC Radio National released a series based on the letters and music.